-- Skipping breakfast: I knew I needed to eat less, so I would hold off on eating until I was absolutely famished, which meant nothing until lunchtime.
+- Skipping breakfast and then overeating: I knew I needed to eat less, so I would hold off on eating until I was absolutely famished, which meant nothing until lunchtime.
 I ended up feeling so hungry that I ate a much bigger lunch than I normally would have, and just kept eating tons throughout the rest of the day.
 This weight-loss tactic of mine actually made me gain weight.
 When I started eating breakfast, the pounds started to drop.

 - Nothing but yoga: When I was overweight, I felt really self-conscious wearing skintight pants in a group fitness class (my gym had huge mirrors), and I felt even worse running outside (it only took one rude comment out of a speeding car about my bouncing chest).
 Then, a good friend took me to my first yoga class, and I was hooked.
 The whole environment was so loving and supportive — it didn't matter what I looked like, and no one was looking at me.
 I started going three times a week but was puzzled that even after a few months, I wasn't losing weight.
 I didn't realize that not all types of exercise are the same, until another friend suggested I start including cardio.
 I started with some short 15-minute runs a few times a week, and it was like a light switch turned on.
 The scale numbers started going down, finally.